 Develop a personalized nurture plan to move targeted prospects acquired from the event through the buyer’s journey.

 - Consider whether a hybrid event is right for you.
 As in-person events and trade shows start to return in 2021, an anticipated rise in hybrid events is expected.
 These can combine the lead generation power of both virtual and face-to-face strategies.

 Regardless of the shape your lead generation strategy takes, measurement is necessary to understand the success of your program.
 As part of the planning process, take the time to determine — and document — your primary KPIs for campaign performance.
 You may think this is a given, but it’s often overlooked.
 Whether you’re trying to generate as many leads as possible or looking at sales qualified leads (SQLs), having agreed-upon KPIs as your source of truth for campaign success is essential.

 Additionally, initiate an open dialogue with your sales team.
 Ask them to provide feedback on the quality of contacts they’re receiving, as well as any feedback they’re gathering in their conversations with prospects.

-Stay tuned for Part 2 of our “Lead Generation Tactics for a Third-party Cookieless World."
+Check out Part 2 of our “Lead Generation Tactics for a Third-party Cookieless World."
 In the meantime, if you want to learn more about how to approach lead generation, visit our B2B Marketing Guide.
 You can also reach out if you’re interested in chatting with us about partnering on your marketing efforts.